ravikiranrao/MTCLAR-FSL/README.md

 # Efficient Labelling of Affective Video Datasets via Few-Shot \& Multi-Task Contrastive Learning

-This is the official code repository for the paper **Efficient Labelling of Affective Video Datasets via Few-Shot \& Multi-Task Contrastive Learning**.
+This is the official PyTorch code repository for the paper **Efficient Labelling of Affective Video Datasets via Few-Shot \& Multi-Task Contrastive Learning**.

 -----